Seraph on the Suwanee: Feminism and motherhood

 One theme in Seraph on the Suwanee is feminism, albeit an unorthodox depiction of it.
 Lillie Howard, a scholar of African American literature, suggests that Zora Neal Hurston's depiction of misogyny in her final novel is unparalleled to her previous works.
-Arvay's subservience to Jim and her epiphany that her purpose is to be a mother and wife, could suggest that Hurston implies that women should have the option to chose what kind of life they want.
+Arvay's subservience to Jim and her epiphany that her purpose is to be a mother and wife, could suggest that Hurston implies that women should have the option to choose what kind of life they want.
 In the novel, Arvay feels lost when her children leave and Jim abandons her, as she never had to fend for herself.
 By being happy to serve, Arvay reveals that "people are individuals" and "what is right for one is not right for another."